Exclusion of mobile bottom-contact fishing in marine protected areas of the German EEZ in the Baltic Sea

 Bottom trawls are often used in so-called mobile bottom-contact fishing (MGF) in the Baltic Sea.

-Therefore, this fishing method will be excluded in the German and European MPAs in the next years - at least in parts of the MPAs.
-The negotiations on the exclusion of MGF are currently taking place within the framework of the European common fisheries policy at EU level and in consultation with neighboring countries.
+Therefore, this fishing method was excluded in the German MPAs at the end of 2024 - at least in parts of the areas.
+The negotiations on the exclusion of MGF took place within the framework of the European Common Fisheries Policy at EU level and in consultation with neighboring countries.

 Our Research